 The bottom-line result showing a slight year-over-year rise in global air freight demand masks the bigger-picture story of de facto volume stagnation so far in 2014, an analysis of International Air Transport Association (IATA) figures reveal.
 Freight ton kilometers (FTKs) rose 3.2% last month compared to April 2013, IATA figures show.
 But volumes remain “slightly below” where they were in January after a 1.1% dip compared to last month, IATA says. “[T]he month-to-month ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Freight Market Growth Slowing As Volumes Stagnate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Freight Market Growth Slowing As Volumes Stagnate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.